 Sheriff Ingram joined the Brunswick County Sheriff’s Office in 1991 as a Patrol Deputy under Sheriff John Carr Davis and worked his way through the ranks with the Warrant Division, Detective Division and Narcotics Division.
 He was promoted to the rank of Lieutenant of the Narcotics Division in 1999, a position which he held along with the title of SWAT Team Commander until 2004.
 During his tenure as Drug Unit Commander and SWAT Team Commander, Sheriff Ingram received hundreds of hours of tactical and investigative training.
 Sheriff Ingram is a graduate of West Brunswick High School, Shallotte, NC.
-He studied Criminal Justice at Southeastern Community College, Whiteville, NC holding a degree in Criminal Justice and Fayetteville State University, Fayetteville, NC.
+He studied Criminal Justice at Southeastern Community College in Whiteville, NC and Fayetteville State University in Fayetteville, NC, where he earned a degree in Criminal Justice.
 He also is a graduate of the June 2002 Drug Unit Commanders Academy conducted by the Drug Enforcement Administration in Quantico, VA.
 Sheriff Ingram is a graduate of the 2009 National Sheriff’s Institute and 2012 North Carolina Sheriff’s Leadership Institute.

 Sheriff Ingram has held certifications as a General Instructor for the North Carolina Justice Academy, Specialized Physical Fitness Instructor, Rapid Deployment Instructor and Mobile Video Training Instructor.
 Sheriff Ingram has been certified as Clandestine Laboratory Investigator, Special Weapons and Tactics Operator, Water Rescue, CPR and Taser.
 During his tenure as Lieutenant, he was responsible for the supervision of seven narcotic agents and sixteen SWAT operators.
 Sheriff Ingram, along with these officers, conducted many investigations of illegal drugs, which resulted in the arrest and conviction of numerous drug offenders.